84KaliPleXon3/mf-installcab/README.md

 Then copy the included mfplat.dll to the same directory as the `.exe` (e.g. re2.exe)

-installcab.py is exactly the same as upstream (https://github.com/tonix64/python-installcab/blob/master/installcab.py
+installcab.py is exactly the same as upstream (https://github.com/tonix64/python-installcab/blob/master/installcab.py)

-The difference between this is a better shell script, and almost no manual intervention needed.

 ### Dependencies
 - python